michael-yuji/CKit/readme.md

 public protocol OpaqueBridged //To create struct that manage 'OpaqueObject'`, public final class OpaqueObject //Manage life cycle of any OpaquePointer object
 ```
-Other parts of the Library are just for fun.

 ## Example
 socket: bind()